qwc-services/qwc-config-generator/README.md

 For a full example see [tenantConfig-example.json](tenantConfig-example.json) ([JSON schema](schemas/qwc-config-generator.json)).

-*NOTE:* the QWC2 themes config is defined under `themesConfig` in the ConfigGenerator config and not in a separate file.
+*NOTE:* QWC2 themes are defined under `themesConfig` in the ConfigGenerator configuration and not in a separate file.

 QGIS projects can be automatically detected when `qgis_projects_scan_base_dir` is defined.
-For adding these projects, the following settings need to be defined in `themesConfig`.
+In order to have projects automatically addred, the following settings need to be defined in `themesConfig`.

 - `defaultBackgroundLayers`
 - `defaultSearchProviders`
 - `defaultMapCrs`

-Additionally the config generator can also autodetect thumbnails when adding projects that meet the following criteria:
+The ConfigGenerator can also autodetect thumbnails when adding projects.
+The projects have to meet the following criteria:

-- `qwc2_base_dir` is defined in the ConfigGenerator config
+- `qwc2_base_dir` is defined in the ConfigGenerator configuration
-- the thumbnail of the project is located in the QWC2 thumbnail directory (Example: `/qwc/assets/img/mapthumbs`)
+- the thumbnail of the project has to be located in the QWC2 thumbnail directory (Example: `/qwc/assets/img/mapthumbs`)
-- the thumbnail image has the same filename as the QGIS project
+- the thumbnail image needs to have the same filename as the QGIS project

-The config generator also has the ability to split a layer, that has been [classified](https://docs.qgis.org/3.16/en/docs/training_manual/vector_classification/classification.html) with QGIS, into multiple layers and move them into a new group (The group name will be the original layer name).
+The ConfigGenerator has also the ability to split a layer, that has been [classified](https://docs.qgis.org/3.16/en/docs/training_manual/vector_classification/classification.html) with QGIS, into multiple layers and move them into a new group (the group name will be the original layer name).
 The following steps need to be done, to activate this functionality:

-1. Set ConfigGenerator config: `"split_categorized_layers": true`
+1. in the ConfigGenerator configuration set: `"split_categorized_layers": true`

-2. Define the environment variable `QGIS_APPLICATION_PREFIX_PATH` (default: `/usr`).
-The prefix path is the location where QGIS is installed on your system.
-This is needed by the split function, because it uses the `qgis.core` library.
+2. define the environment variable `QGIS_APPLICATION_PREFIX_PATH` (default: `/usr`).
+The prefix path is the location where QGIS is installed on your system (the split function needs this, because it uses the `qgis.core` library)

-*NOTE:* The Search service config takes its resources directly from the ConfigGenerator config.
-Its Permissions are collected from the ConfigDB (`solr_facet` resources), unless they are defined in the ConfigGenerator config.
+*NOTE:* the Search service configuration takes its resources directly from the ConfigGenerator configuration.
+Its Permissions are collected from the ConfigDB (`solr_facet` resources), unless they are defined in the ConfigGenerator configuration.

-*NOTE:* the FeatureInfo service config may take additional WMS service resources and permissions directly from the ConfigGenerator config, e.g. for external info layers.
-Its Permissions are collected from the ConfigDB (`feature_info_service`, `feature_info_layer` resources), unless they are defined in the ConfigGenerator config.
+*NOTE:* the FeatureInfo service configuration may take additional WMS service resources and permissions directly from the ConfigGenerator configuration, e.g. for external info layers.
+Its Permissions are collected from the ConfigDB (`feature_info_service`, `feature_info_layer` resources), unless they are defined in the ConfigGenerator configuration.
 Example:

 ```json
     {